Discover how to write a great meta description that'll hoover up traffic like there's no tomorrow.

-As further proof of their importance, don’t forget that social media platforms use meta descriptions when a web page is shared on their site:
+Anyway, that said, as further proof of the importance of these snippets, don’t forget that social media platforms use meta descriptions when a web page is shared on their site:

 Did you catch Google’s latest announcement?

 The need to create good meta descriptions gets even more apparent when you consider Google engineer Paul Haahr’s recent talk.

 In what is groundbreaking news, Haahr confirmed that Google now uses click-through rate (CTR) data as a ranking signal.

 Technically speaking, meta descriptions have nothing to do with SEO.